 The Future of Prague’s Underground

-Returning to the Old Town Hall, it is possible that there will soon be even more discoveries made about the buildings that once occupied that corner of the square.
+Returning to the Old Town Hall, there may soon be even more discoveries made about the buildings that once occupied that corner of the square.
 As mentioned earlier, a large part of the Hall was destroyed in 1945 by artillery fire during the Prague Uprising – originally the Hall had a neo-Gothic wing dating to the nineteenth century on its eastern side, which stood where there is now a small park and souvenir booths, next to St Nicholas’ church.

-There are plans to excavate this park fairly soon, to see if anything remains of the buildings that existed before this wing, known as the Nobile House, was constructed.
-Experts believe that there are more Romanesque cellars waiting to be found down there, and are even calling this ‘The Prague Pompeii’, as they believe many of these cellars and whatever was left behind in them, could be fairly well preserved.
+There are plans to excavate this park in the near future to see if anything remains of the buildings that existed before this wing, known as the Nobile House, was built.
+Experts believe that more Romanesque cellars are waiting to be found down there, and are even calling this ‘The Prague Pompeii’, as they believe many of these cellars and whatever was left behind in them, could be fairly well preserved.
 If all goes to plan, the archaeological work should start in 2013 and last for around two years.